Kyle Louis

-Kyle Louis (born March 9, 2004) is an American college football linebacker for the Pittsburgh Panthers.
+Kyle Louis (born March 9, 2004) is an American professional football linebacker/safety for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and was selected by the Dolphins in the fourth round of the 2026 NFL draft.

 Early life

 Louis attended East Orange Campus High School in East Orange, New Jersey.
 As a senior he had 118 tackles, two forced fumbles and one interception.
 He originally committed to play college football at Temple University before switching to the University of Pittsburgh.

 College career

 In his first year at Pittsburgh in 2022, Louis played in four games and redshirted.
 As a redshirt freshman in 2023, he started two of nine games and had 19 tackles.
 Louis took over as a full-time starter his redshirt sophomore year in 2024.
 Against the Syracuse Orange, he had his first career interception which he returned 59 yards for a touchdown.

+Professional career

+Louis was selected by the Miami Dolphins in the fourth round with the 138th overall pick of the 2026 NFL draft.
+On September 16, Louis was placed on injured reserve after suffering an MCL sprain.